Richard Johansson, Folk Art Museum

 Poul Gernes Pyramide was realized for the first time in 2016 at the Louisiana Museum of Modern Art in Humlebaek, Denmark, in conjunction with a solo exhibition of the artist.
 Gernes’ sketch shows a variety of people occupying spaces on a large-scale pyramid that becomes a lively meeting place.
 The artist described his pyramid as a place “where people would be able to hang out” in accordance with his thoughts about the social role of art.
 At Wanås, the pyramid gains a permanent residence after a donation by Klara Karolines Fond, founded by Aase and Poul Gernes.
 Poul Gernes (1925-1996) was born in Denmark but lived in Munka Ljungby in Skåne, Sweden, for 30 years, and a large portion of his artworks originated in Skåne.
 He has influenced many young artists through his work with color experiments and collective and interactive art.

-In July and August, Wanås welcomes Xavier Le Roi (FR), who collaborates with Scarlet Yu (HK) to investigate time, space, and sculpture on site.
-Le Roi is one of the foremost names in contemporary dance and choreography, and he has long worked to bring dance and choreography into artistic spaces.
-Le Roi and Yu have done a number of collaborations together: two works for the Venice Biennale in 2015, and most recently a collaboration for Skulptur Projekt Münster.
-Since 2016, Wanås Konst has been working with a long-term investment in Live Art, art that must be experienced in the moment and demands presence right there, right then.
-The program is developed with affiliate curator of dance, Rachel Tess.
+In July and August, Wanås Konst welcomes Xavier Le Roy in collaboration with Scarlet Yu as they investigate time, space, and sculpture on site.
+Le Roy is one of the foremost names in choreography.
+Le Roy and Yu have collaborated together for the Venice Biennale 2015, Kaldor Public Art Projects – Sydney 2015, Centre Pompidou Paris 2016, for The Unfaithful Replica at CA2M – Madrid 2016 and most recently Skulptur Projekt Münster 2017.
+Since 2016, Wanås Konst has been working with a long-term investment in Live Art.
+The program is developed with affiliate curator Rachel Tess.
 A detailed program including dates will be released in Spring 2018.